mogetutu/akirachix/setup.md

-//Check if stuff is running
+Check if stuff is running
+---

 ```bash

 service apache2 status